 Do you know there are children who have lived all their lives in gutters, in sewer pipes, or other unimaginable places?
 Children who sleep on cardboard, who sniff glue to numb their pain, who never cry, who fear anyone who tries to help because they have learned to trust no one?

 As I imagine these sad children I can’t help but see my home in a completely different light.
-Cheerios under foot still create work for me, still are not what I desire for my home, but the homeless children make me grateful my children have a real floor and plenty of food to eat.
-Place matters.
+I don’t like Cheerios under foot, but homeless children make me grateful my children (and now grandchildren) have a real floor and plenty of food to eat.

-In the story of creation it is written, “the Lord God planted a garden toward the east in Eden; and there He placed the man whom He had formed,” (Genesis 2:8).
+In the story of creation it is written, “the Lord God planted a garden toward the east in Eden; and there He placed the man whom He had formed” (Genesis 2:8, NASB).
 Of all the geographic options on the globe, God chose one spot as home for Adam and Eve.
 Eden was a specified place with borders.
 We know this because after they sinned God drove them out from that place and stationed cherubim on guard so they couldn’t get back in.

 As intended, these words of Jesus impart great hope and comfort.
-Think about God having a house and your being invited to live there with Him!
+Think about God having a house and you’re invited to live there with Him!
 All for me?
 I feel loved and cared for at the sound of “a place for you.”
-Do you too?
+Do you, too?

 Our experience of home and place today is a preparation for a better home in the future.
 Living in a structure we call home, even a less than ideal one, gives definition to the concept of a future home in heaven.

-Intuitively even neglected street children understand place as they form small units of belonging and find familiar corners or sections of sewer to return to day after day for shelter.
+Intuitively even neglected street children understand place as they form small units of belonging and find familiar corners where they return day after day for shelter.

-Having a place to come home to, a place to belong gives value to your life and to your children’s.
+Having a place to come home to, a place to belong, gives value to your life and to your children’s.
 A place that is ours draws us back like a magnet.
-It doesn’t matter how big or small, fancy or plain; a tiny apartment in New York City, a hutong in China, a tin shack in Africa, or an upper middle class ‘mansion.’
+It doesn’t matter how big or small, fancy or plain; a tiny apartment in New York City, a tin shack in Africa, or an upper middle class “mansion.”

 What matters is that your children and you have a home and each other.
-When we moms understand the unseen value of home we worry less about the seen; how clean or up to date our place of residence is.
+When we moms understand the unseen value of home we worry less about how clean or up-to-date our place of residence is.

 Home is the birthplace of meaning.
 In the places God gives us each to live He calls us to create stability, encourage peace, foster growth, teach values, model grace and forgiveness, and most of all encounter and experience the living Christ.